thaolt/chip8emulator/libchip8emu/README.md

 * Flexible: opcodes handlers are function pointers so they can be overrided and/or expanded by library users
 * Opt to be compliance with ISO C99

-libchip8emu don't get into your way of writing your own emulator.
+libchip8emu won't dictate how you would write your own emulator.

 ## How to use the library